Impacts of aspect ratio on task accuracy in parallel coordinates: Methods

 \paragraph{\textbf{Statistical tests}} The experiments are repeated measures (within subject) designs, with non-normal response distributions.
 To determine how likely the difference between factors was due to random chance we use either a Skillings-Mack test \cite{Skillings1981-my,Chatfield2009-yp} (Task A, incomplete block design) or Friedman test (Task B).
 Skillings-Mack is required for Task A as the experiment was performed in two parts so data is missing for moderate or strong correlation levels (part 1 and 2 respectively).
 Note that a Skillings-Mack test is exactly equivalent to a Friedman test where there is no missing data in a balanced complete-block design \cite{Chatfield2009-yp}.

-Generalised linear mixed models (GLMMs) were used for analysis of the relationship between the AR, dataset size and accuracy.
+Generalised linear mixed models (GLMMs) were used for analysis of the relationship between the aspect ratio, dataset size and accuracy.
+These allow the inclusion of random effects to account for the repeated measures within participants.
 For Task A, where accuracy is a measure of distance between the real and estimated correlation value, an ordered beta GLMM \cite{Kubinec2023-de} (logit link) was used.
-This provides directionality of response and as such can indicate whether responses are likely to be under- or over- estimated.
+This is the most appropriate fit for the distribution of the response variable, which is on a bounded scale.
+The model enables evaluation of direction and magnitude of response and as such can indicate whether responses are likely to be under- or over- estimated.
 For Task B (accuracy as binary outcome), a binomial GLMM (logit link) was used.
-Models were fitted with interaction between AR, sample size and Fisher-z (Task A only), with random effects for participant and question order.
-GLMMs were evaluated using AIC \cite{Akaike2011-dm} and residuals were checked using DHARMa \cite{Hartig2021-aw}.
-Predicted responses were generated with the ‘ggpredict’ function from the ggeffects \cite{Ludecke2018-hg} package to assess marginal effects.
+Models were fitted with interaction between aspect ratio, sample size (both tasks) and Fisher-z (Task A only) - we expect that sample size will affect perception of the differing patterns formed by positive or negative correlations and that the effect of aspect ratio will be dependent on sample size and correlation.
+To account for variation in performance between participants, a random effect for participant (intercept only) was included.
+Further, given the use of the same dataset for all levels of aspect ratio, we include a trial number variable as a random effect to account for potential learning effects of question order.
+See table \ref{tab:analysis_models} for model details.

+GLMMs were evaluated using AIC \cite{Akaike2011-dm} for relative comparisons of models with and without interactions, and residuals were checked using DHARMa \cite{Hartig2021-aw}.
+Models with complex higher-order interactions can be difficult to interpret directly, as coefficients in non-linear models with interactions do not map straightforwardly to changes on the response scale.
+We therefore follow standard practice \cite{Arel-Bundock2024-bt} by evaluating marginal predictions at the population level (fixed effects only, with random effects held at their expected value of zero), representing the expected response for an average participant in the study.
+We generate adjusted predicted responses for each level of the independent variables (e.g. sample size = 40 or 160, aspect ratio = 0.25, 0.5, etc, Fisher-z = -1.5, -1, etc) with the ‘ggpredict’ \cite{strengejacke-cv} function from the ggeffects \cite{Ludecke2018-hg} package.
+This provides population-level predictions from the full model ensuring that interaction effects are included in the estimates.

+To evaluate the hypothesised interaction between aspect ratio and accuracy (H1.2), we formalise inferences from the fitted model for Task A with a measure comparing the variance of predicted responses.
+At each sample size (40 and 160), we fit a simple linear model to the predicted response data for each Fisher-z score, weighting by the inverse of the variance of the predicted value (link scale).
+Taking each pair of Fisher-z values, we then compare the variance of the residuals with an F-test to indicate whether the differences in variances are due to chance i.e. does the 'spread' of results by aspect ratio differ dependent on the true Fisher-z?